crmorenogo/crmorenogo/README.md

 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="bhargavi.kurukunda@students.iiit.ac.in">bhargavi.kurukunda@students.iiit.ac.in</a>

-## About me
-Systems and Computer Engineering student at Universidad Nacional de Colombia.

 ## My Skills 🪄
 - **Programming Languages**